williambeckaskenaizer/addmeon/README.md

 Generate will create a QR code based on the accounts signed in, and can be interpreted by another user utilizing the scan function.

 ![Scan/Generate](https://github.com/williambeckaskenaizer/addmeon/blob/master/images/scan-generate.PNG)

+### Settings

+As of now, the only available setting is a reset button to nuke the account database, and clear all stored info.